 “Challenging behaviour in the classroom is common, but less common are teachers who feel confident and equipped to tackle varying student needs and behaviours.
 Every teacher wants the time to teach and build important relationships with their students.
-Disruptive behaviours can steal this time and Positive Teaching for Australian Primary Classrooms is a resource that gives it back.
+Disruptive behaviours can steal this time and Positive Teaching for Australian Primary Schools is a resource that gives it back.
 This book is suitable for all teachers, needed for all students, and essential for inclusion in every tertiary teacher training program in the country.
 Every school needs positive teachers.”

 Dr Kelly-Ann Allen | Treasurer of the Australian College of Educational and Developmental Psychologists and editor of the Educational and Developmental Psychologist